Thresholded Lasso Bandit: Model and Assumptions

-The compatibility condition was introduced in the high-dimensional statistics literature \cite{buhlmann2011statistics}.
-It ensures that the LASSO \cite{tibshirani1996regression} estimate of the parameter $\theta$ approaches to its true value as the number of samples grows large.
+We assume that for the Gram matrix of the action set $\Sigma \coloneqq \frac{1}{K} \sum_{k=1}^K \EXP_{\mathcal{A}\sim p_A} \left[A_{k} A_{k}^\top\right]$ satisfies $\phi^2(\Sigma, S(\theta)) \ge \phi^2_0$, where $\phi_0>0$ is some positive constant. \end{assumption} The compatibility condition was introduced in the high-dimensional statistics literature \cite{buhlmann2011statistics}.
+It ensures that the Lasso estimate \cite{tibshirani1996regression} of the parameter $\theta$ approaches to its true value as the number of samples grows large.
 Note that it is easy to check that the compatibility condition is strictly weaker than assuming the positive definiteness of $\Sigma$.
-It allows us to consider feature vectors with statistically correlated components.

-Assumption~\ref{asm:comp_cond} is essential for the LASSO estimate to be consistent.
-What is important is that property similar to the compatibility condition holds for $\hat{\Sigma}_t$ for $t$ large enough and with high probability.
-To get this property, the authors of \citet{bastani2020online, wang2018minimax, kim2019doubly} make a slightly weaker assumption than Assumption~\ref{asm:comp_cond}; however, they need to include in their algorithm a uniform exploration phase. \citet{oh2020sparsity} makes two assumptions (one similar to our Assumption~\ref{asm:comp_cond} and the so-called relaxed symmetry assumption) that together imply that Assumption~\ref{asm:comp_cond} holds.
+It allows us to consider feature vectors with strongly correlated components.
+Assumption~\ref{asm:comp_cond} is considered to be essential for the Lasso estimate to be consistent and assumed in many of the relevant studies.
+See Table~\ref{tab:related_work} for studies using the compatibility condition. $\phi_0$ can be a constant that does not depend on $d$.
+This is the case, for example, when the context distribution is multivariate Gaussian, uniform distribution.
+In these examples, the minimum eigenvalue of the Gram matrix is lower bounded by some constant.
+When the minimum eigenvalue is lower bounded by some constant, the compatibility constant is also lower bounded by some constant \cite{buhlmann2011statistics}.